-This includes the part which starts from the corner of the horse mouth over to the poll area and then back to the mouth.
-It’s like U-shape, start measuring from the mouth, up to the first eye (this part is known as check piece, this gives the measurement of the cheek of a horse), then cross behind horse’s head reaching the second eye and back to the mouth.
+To measure, start measuring from the mouth and go up to the first eye (this part is known as check piece, this gives the measurement of the cheek of a horse).
+Then cross behind horse’s head, reaching the second eye and running back to the mouth.

-Most bridles have double cheek piece attached to crownpiece, across the cheeks to the bit ring.
+Most bridles have double cheek piece attached to crown piece, which runs across the cheeks to the bit ring.